Tilapia Niçoise en Papillotte Recipe

 Try this recipe with any firm-fleshed fish such as snapper, striped bass, ocean perch or mahi mahi.

-4 black bass fillets, about 8 ounces each, thoroughly dried with paper towels
+4 tilapia or other medium-thick fish fillets, about 7-8 ounces each, thoroughly dried with paper towels

-4 squares foil or parchment paper, about four times the size of the fillets
+4 squares foil, wax or parchment paper, about four times the size of the fillets

 2 tablespoons olive oil